 Hotels and Casinos

 There is a broad scope of maintenance in these facilities that requires a large extent of expertise.
-It includes upkeep of elevators, HVAC, refrigerator, phone lines, cable TV, personal computers, lighting fixtures, and room furnishings.
+It also includes the upkeep of elevators, HVAC, refrigerator, phone lines, cable TV, personal computers, lighting fixtures, and room furnishings.

 Zoos and Aquariums